Asthma & Breathing

 - Coughing

-- A whistling sound when exhaling
+- Whistling sound when breathing out

 How is asthma diagnosed?